Peringottukara

 Peringottukara is a village in the western coastal side of India, located on the western side of Thrissur district, Kerala.
 The village is much famous for Vishnumaya Temples.

 Peringottukara was visited by Sree Narayana Guru who founded Sree Somashekhara Temple, a Shiva temple in 1919.

 Temples

 Peringottukara is the place where Peringottukara Ulsavam takes place.
 The temple committee also runs a Lower Primary School.
 The Peringottukara Ulsavam is considered as one of the major festivals of Thrissur.
 The ulsavam happens every year in Malayalam month Makaram on Aswati Nakshatra.
 People from various places get here for the blessings of Devi.
 Another temple is Thiruvanikavu Temple, a Bhagawati Temple.

-There are Chathan Seva temples at Peringottukara, such as Avanangattilkalari Sree Vishnumaya temple, and Devasthanam, Kanadi Kavu, among these Avanangattu Kalari is the biggest and oldest Temple.
+There are Chathan Seva temples at Peringottukara, such as Avanangattilkalari Vishnumaya Temple, and Devasthanam, Kanadi Kavu, among these Avanangattu Kalari is the biggest and oldest Temple.
 A Shiva Parvathy Vishnumaya Terracotta Statue in Kerala is situated in front of the Peringottukara Devasthanam, its height is 52 ft.